nomeata/haskell-for-readers/haskell-for-readers.md

  * The operator with the funny arrow does the kind of composition that we wanted.
 It is also called *bind* or the *monad composition operator*.
  * The function `return` (also available as `pure`) injects a value into the monad.

-In this context, when `m` is a monad, we call a value of type `m a` “a monadic action returning a value of type `a`”.
+In this context, when `m` is a monad, we call a value of type `m a` “a monadic action returning a value of type `a`”, or sometimes also “monadic computation with return type `a`”.

 For additional intuition, squint at these type signatures, and imagine the `m` were not there: